Cruise Ship Medical Exam

 Note your regularly taken medications, including the dosage and frequency.
 This will help us understand your medical background more comprehensively and avoid potential drug interactions during testing.

-If you will be working in the food and beverage department, take a stool sample and bring it with you in a container available at pharmacies, to your appointment.
+If you will be working in the food and beverage department, take a stool sample and bring it to your appointment in a container available at pharmacies or our lab.

 We will take fasting lab tests at the examination; therefore, please do not eat and drink 6-8 hours before your appointment.